Flag of Panama

-The flag of Panama was made by María de la Ossa de Amador and was officially adopted by the "ley 48 de 1925".
+The national flag of Panama was made by María de la Ossa de Amador and was officially adopted by the "ley 48 de 1925".
 The Panamanian flag day is celebrated on November 4, one day after Panamanian separation from Colombia, and is one of a series of holidays celebrated in November known as the Fiestas Patrias.

 The first flag proposed in 1903 consisted of thirteen horizontal stripes of alternating red and yellow, with a blue canton containing two golden suns, joined by a narrow line to depict North and South America joined by the Isthmus of Panama (see the depiction below).
 However, this was not accepted by the Panamanian leader, Manuel Amador Guerrero, whose family designed a new flag.

 The stars and quarters are said to stand for the rival political parties, and the white is said to stand for the peace in which they operate.
 Blue was the color of the Conservatives and red was the color of the Liberals.

 History

 Bunau-Varilla proposal

 The wife of Philippe-Jean Bunau-Varilla designed the first serious proposal for a Panamanian flag.
 Bunau-Varilla's design was based on the flag of the United States, possibly on account of that country's hand in Panamanian independence.
-Retaining the thirteen stripes, he changed the white stripes to yellow, emphasizing the Panamanian connection to Colombia and Spain (whose flags both prominently feature red and yellow).
+Retaining the thirteen stripes, she changed the white stripes to yellow, emphasizing the Panamanian connection to Colombia and Spain (whose flags both prominently feature red and yellow).
 Bunau-Varilla replaced the stars in the blue canton with two interconnected yellow suns; the suns represent North and South America, and are connected because of Panama's position connecting the two continents.
 Bunau-Varilla's proposal was rejected by Manuel Amador Guerrero and his fellow revolutionaries because it was too similar to the U.S. flag, and they, therefore, gave the task of designing a flag to Guerrero's son.